 - If you are thinking of getting a kitten to keep an older cat company, you might want to consider two kittens.
 They will be able to keep each other company while the older cat learns to love them.

-- If possible, ask a friend to deliver the new cat to your home, in her cage.
+- If possible, ask a friend to deliver the new cat to your home, in its cage.
 You can act nonchalant as if it's no big deal, then later let your resident cats think it's their idea to welcome the newcomer.

 Be Patient With Your Cats